Abbey Stadium: History

-The same financial difficulties meant the Abbey Stadium land, donated to the club by Henry Francis in 1931, was sold to then director John Howard's company Bideawhile 445 Ltd. in December 2004.
+The same financial difficulties meant the Abbey Stadium land, donated to the club by Henry Francis in 1931, was sold to then director John Howard's company Bideawhile 445 Ltd in December 2004.
 Although the club confirmed in January 2006 it had "reached an agreement in principle" to buy back the ground, this has not yet happened, but is seen as crucial in safeguarding its long-term financial security.
 Also in January 2006, John Howard announced plans to move out of the Abbey Stadium to a new purpose built stadium in Milton.
-These were criticised by fans as risking the club's identity by moving out of the city and, despite Howard describing them as crucial to the club's future, little else has been heard of them since.
+These were criticised by fans as risking the club's identity by moving out of the city and, despite Howard describing them as "crucial" to the club's future, little else has been heard of them since.

 In April 2008, the club announced that for the first time, the corporate naming rights in the stadium had been sold.
-Although the club's Chief Executive Norman Gautrey acknowledged that the fans would 'mourn the passing' of the Abbey Stadium name, it was stated to be crucial to the club's finances given the high annual rent on the ground.
+Although the club's Chief Executive Norman Gautrey acknowledged that the fans would "mourn the passing" of the Abbey Stadium name, it was stated to be crucial to the club's finances given the high annual rent on the ground.
 Trade Recruitment began a five-year sponsorship deal on 1 May 2008 for a total fee of £250,000.
-In the June 2009 a new deal was announced with a St Ives-based legal firm to rename the stadium as the R Costings Abbey Stadium.
+In June 2009 a new deal was announced with St Ives-based legal firm R Costings, and the stadium became known as the R Costings Abbey Stadium.

 In March 2010 Cambridge Fans United started a project to purchase the Abbey Stadium from Bideawhile 445 Ltd. The attempt was unsuccessful and the stadium was sold to Grosvenor Estates for £3.5m.
 Positive talks between the club and Grosvenor have resulted in a "significant" rent reduction from the annual £240,000 being paid to previous ground owners Bideawhile over the next three years.
 Cambridge United, Grosvenor and their development partners, Great Shelford-based Wrenbridge, have also shaken hands on a memorandum of understanding to consider options for a new community stadium in Cambridgeshire.

-On 2 September 2022, a statement released by the club announced that investment from the clubs owners had allowed it to purchase the ground back from Grosvenor.
-For the first time in 20 years, Cambridge United own their home of 89 years again.
+On 2 September 2022, a statement released by the club announced that investment from the club's owners had allowed it to purchase the ground back from Grosvenor, returning the ownership of the stadium to the club for the first time since 2004.